 4. Serve, but Make Sure to Spend Time With Your Guests

 Have you ever read the Bible story about Mary and Martha?
-I wrote all about it in this post, but in short, Mary is an introvert who is spending her energy cooking and cleaning for her guests (including Jesus) while Martha is actually spending time WITH her guests (again, including Jesus!)
+I wrote all about it in this post, but in short, Martha is an introvert who is spending her energy cooking and cleaning for her guests (including Jesus) while Mary is actually spending time WITH her guests (again, including Jesus!)

 The take away from the story is that service is good, but worship (of God) is better.
 In our case, service is good, but creating relationships with people is better than making sure your chocolate chip cookies are perfect.

 There are few things that introverts hate more than small talk.
 We’re awkward when we attempt it and can’t wait for it to end.
 Therefore, activities are a lifesaver for fellow introverts in social situations.